-At end of the 1937/38 season, Theo Kelly, Everton's energetic secretary, who later became The Toffees first post-war manager, wanted to design a club neck tie.
+At the end of the 1937/38 season, Theo Kelly, Everton's energetic secretary, who later became the Toffees' first post-war manager, wanted to design a Club neck tie.

-It was roundly agreed that the colour should be blue, but Kelly was given the job of thinking of coming up with a crest to be included on the tie.
+It was roundly agreed that the colour should be blue, but Kelly was given the job of coming up with a Crest to be included on the tie.

-'The Beacon', or 'The Tower', has been inextricably linked with the Everton area since it's construction in 1787.
+'The Beacon', or 'Prince Rupert's Tower', has been inextricably linked with the Everton area since its construction in 1787.
 Originally used as a bridewell to incarcerate criminals, it still stands today on Everton Brow in Netherfield Road.

-According to the College of Heraldry and Arms in London, Mr. Kelly chose to include the laurels, as they were the signs of winners in classical times.
-Indeed, a wreath is still given to the winner of each Formula One Grand Prix.
+According to the College of Heraldry and Arms in London, Mr. Kelly also chose to include laurel wreaths as they were a sign of winners in classical times.

-On that day, Everton were at Bloomfield Road for a Division One clash with Blackpool and won 2-0 with goals from Tommy Lawton and Alex Stevenson.
+On that day, Everton were at Bloomfield Road for a Division One clash with Blackpool and won 2-0 thanks to goals from Tommy Lawton and Alex Stevenson.

-That was on the 27th August, 1938 - and four days later the ties and the crest made their first appearance at Goodison.
-Everton triumphed again…registering a 3-0 win over Grimsby Town!
+That was on 27 August 1938 - and four days later the ties and the Crest made their first appearance at Goodison Park.

-However, the Toffees rarely incorporated a club badge of any description on its shirts.
+Despite this, the Toffees rarely incorporated a Club badge of any description on their shirts.

 The interwoven 'EFC' design was adopted between 1922 and 1930.
 However, no badge was adopted until 1972 when a bold 'EFC' design was used.
 The shield design with the Latin text was first introduced on Club shirts in 1978.